TommyNeeld/private-company-insights/README.md

 ![App](notebooks/docs/app.gif)

+### Running the App locally

+Install `requirements.txt` in chosen virtual environment.
+In the `src` directory run `python app.py` and navigate to http://127.0.0.1:8050/

 ### Deploying & Updating the App - AWS App Runner

 To deploy on AWS App Runner, first need to push a docker image to ECR.
 This can be done by running `./build_deploy_image_m1.sh` (for M1 silicon Macs only).